Financial Aid Satisfactory Academic Progress

 A student must maintain the minimum grade point average (GPA) requirement.
 For undergraduate students, this standard requires that a cumulative GPA of 2.0 for each term of attendance.
 A cumulative GPA less than 2.0 does not meet the quality standard.
 For graduate students, the standard is a 3.0 GPA.

 A student must progress toward graduation requirements by satisfactorily completing at least 67 percent of the attempted credit hours (incremental progress) and not exceeding 150 percent of the program length (maximum time-frame).
-Students must also be able to maintain be able to complete their graduation requirements within the 150 percent time frame of the program at any time within the program (pace of progression).
+Students must also be able to maintain and complete their graduation requirements within the 150 percent time frame of the program at any time within the program (pace of progression).
 Quantitative standards are measured in credit hours.
 A student who fails to meet these criteria does not meet the quantity standard.

 Withdrawals and incompletes are considered attempted hours for financial aid purposes.
 Repeated courses are also considered as hours attempted.
 Please refer to the George Fox University "repeat coursework policy" for specifics on how many times a course can be repeated and be counted as eligible for financial aid.
 These hours, as well as credit hours transferred in, are included in the determination of "Satisfactory Academic Progress" for financial aid eligibility regardless of whether the student received aid while attempting those hours.

 Failure to meet either standard could result in a warning status.
 Student on "warning" who fail to meet one or both standards for a consecutive term will be on financial aid revoke status and not eligible for financial aid.
 An appeal process is available for students who can document that extenuating circumstances impacted their ability to meet the standards.
 The appeal must include the reasons the student failed to meet progress and what has changed or what measures will be taken so that they can achieve progress during the next evaluation period.
 Circumstances may include, but are not limited to, external factors that impacted their ability to study, health or family issues.
 Students who successfully appeal a financial aid revoke state will be placed on financial aid probation status.
 Students on probation will be assigned specific requirements to meet (academic plan) in order to remain eligible for financial aid during probation.
 Students failing those requirements will be revoked from financial aid.
 Students meeting the probationary requirements will continue on probation until they meet or exceed both the quality and quantity standards outlined above.
-Students suspended from the University are also revoked from financial aid.
+Students suspended from the university are also revoked from financial aid.
 If they are reinstated to the university, they must also appeal their financial aid revoke status to regain their financial aid eligibility.
 Those students who successfully appeal a revoke status will be placed on probation.
-Appeals to regain financial aid eligibility are not automatically granted with the academic reinstatement to the University.
+Appeals to regain financial aid eligibility are not automatically granted with the academic reinstatement to the university.
 Contact your Financial Aid counselor for information on the financial aid appeals process.

 Terms and Definitions: